[widget id="bcn_widget-2"]

 Supervise the activity, providing assistance as needed.

-When your child is done, hang up their work to show them that you are proud of their effort.
+When your child is done, you can hang up their work to show them that you are proud of their effort.

 fun phonics activities to teach letter sounds